 1. Be familiar with Canadian art at impressive Art Gallery of Hamilton

 The striking Art Gallery of Hamilton is among the country’s oldest public art galleries.
-An abode of more than 10,000 artworks, it is Canada’s third biggest gallery and a must visit attraction for art lovers.
+An abode of more than 10,000 artworks, it is Canada’s third-biggest gallery and a must visit attraction for art lovers.
 It draws around 300,000 visitors annually who come here to explore a lovely collection of European historical, Canadian historical and Canadian contemporary art.
 Apart from permanent collection, tourists can explore 30 diverse exhibits hosted by Art Gallery of Hamilton all through the year.
 There’s also a majestic glass pavilion as well as a sculpture atrium.

 2. Discover Canada’s military and aviation history at Canadian Warplane Heritage Museum

 If you are interested in knowing about the aviation history and military of the country, Canadian Warplane Heritage Museum is the place to go.
-There are more than 40 aircrafts that are beautifully restored and have been put on exhibition for visitors to see.
+There are more than 40 aircraft that are beautifully restored and have been put on an exhibition for visitors to see.
 The staff at the museum is welcoming and helpful and is pretty well-versed to solve all your queries.
 Explore aircraft that Canada’s Military used from World War II to the present times.
 What’s more, interaction with exhibits like flight combat simulators offers people a unique experience.

 3. Revel in scenic waterfalls

-4. Look at typical mid-19th century urban estate Whitehern Historic House and Garden
+4. Look at typical mid-19th-century urban estate Whitehern Historic House and Garden

 5. Find escape in nature at Royal Botanical Gardens